derthadams/IMDb-to-neo4j/README.md

     Number of rows to skip:

-Once you've entered the number of rows, the script will visit the profile page for each person on the list.
+Once you've entered the number of rows to skip, the script will visit the profile page for each person on the list.
 It will then recursively scrape the page of each episode of each show they're credited with in order to generate season entities.